mbassalbioinformatics/CnRAP/README.md

 5. Next, you need to install Stampy manually by going to [the Stampy website](https://www.well.ox.ac.uk/research/research-groups/lunter-group/lunter-group/stampy) where you need to [register and download](https://www.well.ox.ac.uk/forms/software-download-registration) Stampy.
 The [Stampy Documentation](https://www.rdm.ox.ac.uk/files/research/lunter-group/stampyreadme.txt) described its installation and usage instructions.
 _The python2 restriction on CnRAP is due to Stampy.
-As such, future releases will not use Stampy as its no longer maintained and updated by its developers._
+As such, future releases of CnRAP (in-development) will not use Stampy as its no longer maintained and updated by its developers._

 6. The final step in the installation of CnRAP is to setup _kseq_trimmer_ from [Cut&Run Tools](https://bitbucket.org/qzhudfci/cutruntools/src/master/).
-Navigate to the bitbucket repository, and download to their own folder, the 2 files:
+Navigate to the bitbucket repository, and download the following files to their own folder:
 ```
   kseq.h
   kseq_test.c
 ```
-Next, you need to compile the files for your system by navigating to the folder were you downloaded the 2 files and typing...
+Next, you need to compile the files for your system by navigating to the folder were you downloaded the 2 files and at the terminal typing...
 ```
 gcc -O2 kseq_test.c -lz -o kseq_test
 ```
-(Optional) You can now add the path to _kseq_test_ to your .bashrc file or, more conveniently, just pass the full path to the CnRAP script.
+_(Optional)_ You can now add the path to _kseq_test_ to your .bashrc file or, more conveniently, just pass the full path to the CnRAP script.

 ## Genome Prep Prior to Running CnRAP